unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 - ensure that all wallets and dapps listed still fulfil our criteria
 - verify there aren't products that have been suggested that meet more of our criteria than the ones currently listed

 You can help with this by checking and letting us know.
-[Create an issue](https://github.com/ethereum/ethereum-org-website/issues/new?assignees=&labels=Type%3A+Feature&template=feature_request.md&title=) or send an email to [website@xircanet](mailto:website@xircanet)
+[Create an issue](https://github.com/ethereum/ethereum-org-website/issues/new?assignees=&labels=Type%3A+Feature&template=feature_request.md&title=) or send an email to [website@nexus.org](mailto:website@nexus.org)

 _We're also investigating options for voting so the community can indicate their preferences and highlight the best products out there for us to recommend._